 Uber vs Lyft – which rideshare company is the best to work for?
 If you’re looking for good rideshare jobs, your best options, for now, are Uber and Lyft.
 While there are other Uber competitors out there, the main battle for rideshare dominance is between Uber vs. Lyft.
 Below, RSG contributor Tyler Philbrook shares which rideshare company pays the best, which company is the best rideshare to work for overall, and more.

-When I first considered rideshare driving to make some extra money, Uber was not an option to me.
+When I first considered rideshare driving to make some extra money, Uber was not an option for me.

 At the time, the car I had didn’t meet the minimum requirements so I essentially gave up on it.
 Until one day while telling a friend about my problems they suggested I drive for Lyft.